skiwheelr/LeaseWare/README.md

 # myFleet™ LeaseWare
-Leasing software by Winner Circle Auto
+Leasing software by Winner Circle Auto and collaborators of this Repo